caiks/WBOT02/README.md

 Model 86.
 Browsing around it seems that we would like the model to be a good deal larger still, but we cannot use scanning for underlying.
 Perhaps we could scan in higher level and then have 25 separate underlying models which 'specialise' in a region.

+actor002_model080_Film_Noir_003 cf actor002_model084_Film_Noir_002 - we can see that model 84 has higher alignment in the first fud with 3 on-diagonal slices instead of 4 and fewer off-diagonal, which explains lower multipier.
+The underlyings seem to be in similar places - blobs around the edges (where the entropy would be slightly lower), and the slice representations of the first fud are similar too - dividing into general brightness levels.
+No doubt we have gained by using balanced valency to avoid 'duplicating' the model.
+Consider smaller underlying substrates, edge detection and fourier.

 The paths are too short to see features